Tom Barrett (Michigan politician)

 Thomas More Barrett (born April 30, 1981) is an American politician, financial analyst, and former U.S. Army officer serving as the U.S. representative for since 2025.
-A member of the Republican Party, he previously served in the Michigan Senate from 2019 to 2023 and in the Michigan House of Representatives from 2015 to 2019.
+A Republican, he previously served in the Michigan Senate from 2019 to 2023 and in the Michigan House of Representatives from 2015 to 2019.
 His congressional district covers a seven-county area that includes Lansing.

 Barrett was the Republican nominee for the district in the 2022 election, which he lost to Democratic incumbent Elissa Slotkin.
 He ran for the same seat again in 2024, defeating Democratic nominee Curtis Hertel Jr.

 Early life and education

 Barrett was born in Southfield, Michigan, on April 30, 1981.
 He graduated from Western Michigan University with a Bachelor of Arts degree in political science.

 U.S. Army and early career

 After graduating from high school, Barrett joined the Army, where he served for 21 years.
 He served abroad in South Korea, Guantanamo Bay, Kuwait, and Iraq, and is a veteran of both Operation Enduring Freedom and Operation Iraqi Freedom.
 He served in the Michigan Army National Guard, holding the rank of Chief Warrant Officer 2, until retiring in 2022.

 Prior to running for public office, Barrett worked as an analyst for the Michigan Department of the Treasury.